vtex-apps/b2b-checkout-settings/docs/README.md

-# Checkout UI Settings
+# B2B Checkout Settings

-The Checkout UI Settings app is responsible for **customizing your store's Checkout UI through scripts**.
+The B2B Checkout Settings app is responsible for extending your checkout experience with B2B functionalities provided by the B2B Organizations app

 The main advantage of using the app instead of the [store's admin](https://help.vtex.com/tutorial/configure-template-in-smartcheckout-update--ToTE5XB39t0SwtHgpgwSv?locale=en) for this customization is that your Checkout scripts will behave as configurations for platform apps.